joo-oo/GT-Binary-Tree-Lab/README.md

 # Ergio Rafael De Guzman

-GT-Binary-Tree-Lab
+-GT-Binary-Tree-Lab
-C2B
+-C2B
-Output([Tree construction complete!
+-Output([Tree construction complete!
 Let's see how a computer would read this tree...

 --- Pre-Order Traversal (Root -> Left -> Right) ---